sAwAiRa-iQbal/Lung-Cancer-Classification-using-Deep-Learning/README.md

 ## 🚀 Project Overview
 Welcome to the Lung Cancer Classification project using Deep Learning.
 This repository is dedicated to developing robust deep learning models to classify CT scan images into various types of lung cancer.
 Utilizing state-of-the-art convolutional neural networks (CNNs), this project aims to improve the accuracy of early lung cancer detection, which is critical for effective treatment and patient outcomes.

-## 🧠 Models Utilized
-In this project, we explore several advanced CNN architectures known for their efficacy in image classification tasks:
-- **VGG19**: Known for its simplicity and depth, which is effective in capturing intricate patterns in image data.
-- **ResNet50**: Utilizes residual connections to enable training of deeper neural network architectures without performance degradation.
-- **DenseNet201**: Features dense connections between layers to enhance feature propagation and reuse, making it highly efficient.
-- **EfficientNetB4**: Balances model scaling across depth, width, and resolution, leading to improved efficiency and accuracy.

 ## 📊 Data Description
 The dataset consists of CT scans labeled into the following categories, which represent different types of lung cancer and normal conditions:
 - Normal